yvolchkov/network-examples/lxcbird/README.md

     net.ipv6.conf.all.forwarding = 1
     net.ipv6.conf.default.forwarding = 1

-...and by using a few simple netfilter rules to do the NAT, like...
+...and by using a few simple netfilter rules to do the NAT, in the /etc/network/firewall:

     *nat
     -A POSTROUTING -o eth0 -j MASQUERADE